 The Kim Sisters formed in South Korea but spent most of there career and enjoyed most of their success in the US.
 The three were actually half-sisters -- Sue (Sook-ja), Aija (Ai-ja), and Mia (Minja) Kim were the daughters of classical conductor Kim Hae-song and singer Lee Nan-young and Mia's father was musician Lee Bong-ryong.
 They began performing western pop music in 1953 before transitioning into rock 'n' roll, which they were exposed to by American GIs.
 They began playing in Las Vegas in 1959 at the Thunderbird Hotel which led to performances on the Ed Sullivan Show -- where they ultimately appeared at least 22 times.
 More to come!

-Nowadays, millions of women continue to entertain as singers and even though all-female bands aren't the novelty they were in the Jazz Age and GI Generation, they're still vastly outnumbers by auto-tuned ingenues groomed and marketed to tweens who's skills as a musician can't even be realistically called an afterthought.
+Nowadays, millions of women continue to entertain as singers and even though all-female bands aren't the novelty they were in the Jazz Age and GI Generation, they're still vastly outnumbers by auto-tuned ingenues groomed and marketed to tweens whose skills as musicians can't even be realistically called an afterthought.
 Before Women's History Month is over, I'll try to post about some of the great, pioneering all-female bands of the Rock era.
 (Update: I did -- read that post here)